codefresh-io/docs.codefresh.io/_docs/ci-cd-guides/gitops-deployments.md

 For each Git hash Codefresh associates the respective Pull Request and Jira issue(s) that affected deployment.
 To achieve this correlation, Codefresh is enriching the Docker image(s) of the service during the CI process.

 You can manually create these annotations with the [standard Codefresh annotation support]({{site.baseurl}}/docs/codefresh-yaml/annotations/) or via the built-in pipeline steps that we will see in the next section.

+You can find helpful tips if you hover your mouse on the PR number, the issue, the Git commiter and so on.

+{% include image.html
+  lightbox="true"
+  file="/images/guides/gitops/tooltips.png"
+  url="/images/guides/gitops/tooltips.png"
+  alt="Extra tooltip information"
+  caption="Extra tooltip information"
+  max-width="80%"
+ %}

+For each deployment you can also see a before/after view of the pods/replicas that were affected.

+{% include image.html
+  lightbox="true"
+  file="/images/guides/gitops/updated-services.png"
+  url="/images/guides/gitops/updated-services.png"
+  alt="Updated services"
+  caption="Updated services"
+  max-width="100%"
+ %}

 ### Filtering the deployment history